Bombing of Milan in World War II: The area bombing, 1942–1943

 To extinguish the many fires, it was necessary to call firefighters from all neighbouring provinces and even from Bologna.
 133 people were killed in the attack, 442 were wounded and over 10,000 were left homeless.
 Schools had to close down, and more citizens evacuated the city.

 The only RAF loss was one Lancaster shot down.

-After this attack, Milan was not bombed for six more months, but at the beginning of August 1943, following the fall of Mussolini, it was decided to start a series of heavy bombings on the main Italian cities, to persuade the Badoglio government to surrender.
+After this attack, Milan was not bombed for six more months, but at the beginning of August 1943, following the fall of Mussolini, it was decided to start a series of heavy bombings on the main Italian cities, to induce the Badoglio government to surrender.

 On the night of 7/8 August 1943, 197 bombers took off from bases in England to carry out a simultaneous bombing of Milan, Turin, and Genoa.

 Milan was bombed by 72 aircraft (two of which were shot down by AA fire), which dropped 201 tons of bombs, mainly incendiaries.
 Large parts of the city centre were set ablaze; 600 buildings were destroyed, with 161 victims and 281 wounded among the population.
 The only factory that was damaged was the Pirelli plant.
 The headquarters of the Corriere della Sera were hit again and partly destroyed; among the public and historical buildings that suffered heavy damage were the Sforza Castle, the Natural History Museum, the Villa Belgiojoso Bonaparte and Palazzo Sormani.
 The Pinacoteca di Brera was also hit.
 Public transport was no longer possible in the city centre, as most of the streets were obstructed by ruins or sprinkled with craters.

-On the night of 12/13 August, Bomber Command launched its heaviest raid on Milan and any Italian city.
+On the night of 12/13 August 1943, Bomber Command launched its heaviest raid on Milan and any Italian city.
 504 bombers (321 Lancasters and 183 Halifaxes) took off from English bases, and 478 of them reached Milan and dropped 1,252 tons of bombs (670 explosive bombs and 582 incendiary bombs), including 245 4,000-lb blockbusters and 380,000 incendiary devices, over the city.
 This was the second heaviest air raid ever suffered by an Italian city.

 The bombing caused massive fires in many parts of Milan; the fires drew air from the surrounding countryside, creating winds that reached a speed of 50 km/h, an event that usually heralded a firestorm, which however did not materialize (owing to the humid climate, in addition to the previously mentioned urbanistic traits typical of Italian cities, and the fact that the raid was heavy but not very concentrated).
 Most of Milan's most famous buildings were hit during the raid; the Sforza Castle was further damaged, Palazzo Marino (the city hall) and Santa Maria delle Grazie were partly destroyed, the San Fedele Church and the Galleria Vittorio Emanuele II suffered heavy damage.
 The Milan Cathedral was also hit by some bombs.
 The Alfa Romeo plant and the fair ground were also damaged.